ats5662/PSU_Normal_Impedance_Tube/README.md

 <ins>2 different outputs</ins>
 * PDF report with

-  - OASPL vs. time plots
+  - OASPL vs. time plots for each test

-  -	Absorption coefficient vs. frequency plots
+  -	Absorption coefficient vs. frequency plots for each test

-  - Attenuation vs. frequency plots
+  - Attenuation vs. frequency plots for each test

-  - Specific impedance ratio vs. frequency plots
+  - Specific impedance ratio vs. frequency plots for each test

 * CSV data export